Connecticut State Community College Asnuntuck

-CT State Community College Asnuntuck is a public community college in Enfield, Connecticut.
-It offers associate degree and certificate programs as well as healthcare certificate programs and business and industry programming.
+Connecticut State Community College Asnuntuck, formerly Asnuntuck Community College, is a public community college in Enfield, Connecticut, United States.
+In 2023, it was consolidated into Connecticut State Community College, a single accredited institution formed through the merger of Connecticut's twelve community colleges.
+As part of this restructuring, Asnuntuck became the Connecticut State Community College Asnuntuck campus.

 History

-Asnuntuck Community College was established in 1972 as the twelfth institution in the Connecticut State Colleges and Universities system (CSCU).
-Classes began in 1972 with an initial enrollment of 251, and 12 Associate in Science degrees and 20 Associate of Art degrees were awarded to the first graduating class in 1974.
-The college operated under provisional approval until it was first accredited by the New England Association of Schools and Colleges in 1977.
-Asnuntuck was subsequently reaccredited after comprehensive reviews in 1980 and 1985; an interim report was submitted to the New England Association in 1990, and accreditation was reaffirmed through 1995.
-This was followed by a 1995 comprehensive visit and a 2000 interim report that accredited the college to the present.
+Connecticut State Community College Asnuntuck is a public institution established in 1969 as North Central Connecticut Community College, the twelfth institution in the Connecticut State Colleges and Universities system (CSCU).
+It was created to serve the towns of Enfield, Somers, Windsor Locks, Suffield, East Windsor, East Granby, Stafford, and Ellington.
+Its first president was Daniel McLaughlin.

+Classes began in 1972 with an initial enrollment of 251.
+The college award twelve Associate in Science degrees and twenty Associate of Art degrees to the first graduating class in 1974.
+The college operated under provisional approval until it was accredited by the New England Association of Schools and Colleges in 1977.

-In its infancy, the college was named North Central Connecticut Community College.
-In 1972, the Board of Trustees officially renamed the college "Asnuntuck", Native American for "fresh water", a reference to the Podunk tribe that once resided in the area, to the nearby Connecticut River and Freshwater Brook, and to a strong interest in the environment and ecology.
+In 1972, the board of trustees officially renamed it Asnuntuck Community College.
+"Asnuntuck", Native American for "fresh water", refers to the Podunk tribe that once resided in the area, to the nearby Connecticut River and Freshwater Brook, and to a strong interest in the environment and ecology.
+The campus is on land that was purchased from the Podunk Tribe of the Asnuntuck River in 1689.

-The college has had three homes in its relatively brief life.
-It began in the former North School building in the Thompsonville section of Enfield, CT.
-In 1974, the college moved to a leased warehouse on Phoenix Avenue but gradually outgrew that location.
-The college moved to its current home in 1983, the former Kosciuszko Junior High School at 170 Elm Street.
+The college has had three locations since its founding.
+It opened in the former North School building in the Thompsonville section of Enfield, Connecticut.
+The college moved to a leased warehouse on Phoenix Avenue in 1974, but it gradually outgrew that location.
+The college moved to its current location in 1983, the former Kosciuszko Junior High School at 170 Elm Street.
 The years between 1989 and 1994 saw extensive renovations to improve classroom and laboratory space, revamp the auditorium, and add an annex to house the Learning Resource Center.

-The college has been an autonomous institution throughout most of its existence, with the exception of a period from 1985 to 1989.
+The college has been an autonomous institution throughout most of its existence, except for a period from 1985 to 1989.
 During those years, it was part of the Capital Region Community College District with Greater Hartford Community College and Tunxis Community College in Farmington.